Biology runs continuously.

 Longitudinal phenotyping

-No gap in the record.
+The same well across days.
+No plate movement, no re-equilibration, no gap in the record.

 Multi-step assay execution